Aditya-Takawale/CODSOFT/README.md

 engagement, and fostering shared interests.

 We believe in the power of leadership and its ability to drive positive change.
-That'

-s why we provide platforms and resources for our community members to develop their leadership skills.
+That's why we provide platforms and resources for our community members to develop their leadership skills.
 Through mentorship programs, workshops, and collaborative projects, we empower individuals to take on leadership roles